Ransomware and User Access Reviews

-So, how does this help a company’s risk associated with a Ransomware attack?
+How do UARs help a company’s risk associated with a Ransomware attack?

-Well, that all gets back to how we’ve seen access rights and permissions managed over the years.
-You know the story; an employee starts with an organization, they’re given certain permissions or rights to start, they then move to a different department (new rights) or maybe they have to support numerous departments (new rights) and need access to those departments’ applications and services as well.
+Here’s an example: an employee starts with an organization, they’re given certain permissions or rights to start, they then move to a different department (new rights) or maybe they have to support numerous departments (new rights) and need access to those departments’ applications and services as well.
 When that employee changes departments and/or changes roles in the organization, new rights are assigned for this employee to be productive.
 This happens for the entire tenure of the employee at the organization, accumulating access to systems all along the way.
 Rarely, if ever removed.

-If the particular user in our example above were to be impacted by ransomware, the level of impact on an organization would be significant compared to a user that had only access to the systems they absolutely needed.
+If the particular user in the example above were to be impacted by ransomware, the level of impact on an organization would be significant compared to a user that had only access to the systems they absolutely needed.